 Home That Night – Wednesday 30th January

 The nice paramedic finally unloaded me.
 It was so lovely to see Colin & Lara’s smiling and welcoming faces.
-I was wheeled down our entrance steps and I could see a replica of my hospital bed in our re-arranged lounge.
-Between Colin, Lara and the paramedic, I had been gently transferred to my new bed and then the guy left.
+I was wheeled down to our entrance steps and I could see a replica of my hospital bed in our re-arranged lounge.
+Between Colin, Lara and the paramedic, I was gently transferred to my new bed and then the guy left.

 It had taken me a few minutes to adjust to my new floor plan.
 It was familiar, but not.
-All sorts of things had been changed around to make room for my bed and other equipment.
+All sorts of things were changed around to make room for my bed and other equipment.
 I noticed all sorts of new things, changes of furniture, missing ornaments and my surroundings, but I really hadn’t cared at that point.
-I was too excited and so very happy to be safe, finally be home, united with Colin and Lara, who obviously had gone to great lengths to change things around for me.
+I was too excited and so very happy to be safe, finally be home, united with Colin and Lara, who obviously had gone to great lengths to make me comfortable.

-Beautiful Messages & Gifts: Colin and Lara pointed out various flowers, orchid plants, chocolates and gifts that had been sent from some lovely friends.
-Lara had wonderfully displayed them for me on the dining table, to the right of me, so that I would be able to see from my bed.
-Colin and Lara had taken turns to kindly read out well-meaning messages from social media and cards.
-Although I was incapable of responding, I felt really touched and grateful of how kind people had been with their good wishes and support towards them and my family.
+Beautiful Messages & Gifts: Colin and Lara pointed out various flowers, orchid plants, chocolates and gifts sent from some lovely friends.
+Lara had wonderfully displayed them for me on the dining table, to the right of me, so I was able to see them from my bed.
+Colin and Lara took turns to kindly read out well-meaning messages from social media and cards.
+Although I was incapable of responding, I felt really touched and grateful of how kind people were with their good wishes and support towards them and my family.

-My Previous Mad Phone Calls: That night, Colin had complained about the umpteen mad, step-by-step phone calls I made to him before.
-From when he woke up, my last physio session, the crucial MRi (scan) reading, the final release from hospital and my journey home – the poor man!
+My Previous Mad Phone Calls: That night, Colin complained about the umpteen mad, step-by-step phone calls I made to him before.
+From when he woke up, my last physio session, the crucial MRi (scan) reading, the final release from hospital and my journey home – that poor man!
 I must have driven him insane, especially as I couldn’t speak properly!
-However, he eventually told me that, after all the aggravation, he had been really glad I was home.
+However, he eventually told me that, after all the aggravation, he was really glad I finally got home.

 First Meal Home: It was fairly late but Colin and Lara went about to make sure I felt comfortable, cosy and warm with a log fire burning in the lounge.
 They then went into the kitchen to prepare homemade roast vegetable soup for me (from my recipe).

-Because of the previous hospital swallow test, I hadn’t been allowed any liquids, like water, milk, or solid food but we tried.
-Their soup version had been a very welcome and tasty – a change to the previous hospital offerings.
-What had been really embarrassing was that I had to be spoon-fed like an infant again, like in Hospital, however, I had no choice but to accept each grateful mouthful.
+Because of the previous hospital swallow test, I hadn’t been allowed many liquids or solid food but we tried.
+Their soup version was very welcome and tasty – a change to the previous hospital offerings.
+What was really embarrassing was that I had to be spoon-fed like an infant again, like in Hospital again.
+However, I had no choice but to accept each grateful mouthful.
 I was like a helpless baby.
 I had to ask if I wanted more, or if I had enough to eat as each spoon was offered.
 This was difficult to accept and adapt to.
-I had always been fiestly independent most of my life, so as I’ve been reduced to acknowledging others doing things for me, it was very difficult ….
+I had always been fiestly independent most of my life, so as I was reduced to having others doing things for me, was extremely difficult ….

 My Cats Greeting: I was so delighted that my darling cats hadn’t forgotten me.
 They immediately jumped on my bed – Lucky, the black cat head butted me & wandered to my pillow area.
 Spooky, the white cat kept nuzzling against me and settled at the bottom of the bed.
-Such a lovely atmosphere to fall asleep to ….
+Such a lovely atmosphere to fall asleep to their joint loud purring noises ….

 Diaper Alert